Budd Buster: Early life

 Buster was born either Budd Leland Buster or Leland Buster near Colorado Springs, Colorado on June 14, 1891.
 His parents were John M. Buster and Anna (Annie) Moore Buster, both from Missouri.
 According to the 1900 census, the family resided in Colorado Springs, and included Buster's one year younger sister, Demple, and his paternal grandmother.
 By 1920, Buster was part-owner with his father of Colorado Springs Auto and Carriage Livery Company, lived in Ivywild, Colorado, and had two children, Mary Jane (4 years) and John (1 year) with his wife, Mary.

 Buster had experience in vaudeville.
 Vaudeville provided experience with makeup, enabling Buster to appear as a wide variety of characters.

 Silent films

 From 1909 to 1915, Buster acted in leading-man roles in silent films.

 B westerns

-Lean and energetic, Buster appeared in 132 B western films.
+Buster appeared in 132 B western films.
 He was one of the most prolific character actors in B westerns, appearing as a wide variety of stock characters.
 Each year from 1935 to 1946, he was in 20 or more movies, with a peak of 32 movies in 1937.
 He appeared in 304 films in a career spanning from 1933 to 1960, excluding a hiatus from 1949 to 1952 coinciding with the decline of Poverty Row.

 His final film appearance was a bit part in the major movie Guns of the Timberland in 1960.